808-399-4388 Serving Hawaii Kai & East Honolulu CPO Certified

 Pool Repair by Paul Costello

 “How much is this going to cost me?”
-That’s the first question every pool owner asks when something breaks, and it’s a fair one.
-Pool repair in Hawaii costs more than on the mainland — sometimes significantly more — and I believe you deserve transparent pricing before anyone shows up at your door.
+That’s always the first question, and it’s a fair one.
+Pool repair in Hawaii costs more than the mainland.
+Sometimes a lot more.
+I think you deserve transparent pricing before anyone shows up at your door, so here it is.
+(If you want a broader overview of common pool repairs beyond just costs, start with my complete guide to pool repair in Hawaii.)
 I’ve been repairing pool equipment across East Honolulu since 2000, and my father Jim founded Koko Head Pool Service in 1995.
 Between us, we’ve quoted and completed thousands of repairs.
-Here’s what things actually cost in 2026.
+These are real 2026 numbers.

-Your pump is the heart of your pool’s circulation system.
-When it fails, everything downstream stops working.
-Here’s what pool pump repair typically costs in Hawaii.
+The pump is the heart of your circulation system.
+When it quits, everything downstream stops.
+Here’s what pool pump repair runs in Hawaii.

 RepairCost RangeWhat’s Involved